-Compiled by Mark Francek (more info) at Central Michigan University, John McDaris, and Monica Bruckner at SERC.
+Compiled by Mark Francek ( This site may be offline. ) at Central Michigan University, John McDaris, and Monica Bruckner at SERC.

 Find animations showing seismograph operation, tsunami, P and S Waves, earthquake focus versus epicenter, and actual footage of an earthquake.

 Browse the complete set of Visualization Collections.
 If you have comments or additional resources to add to the page, use our Feedback box to let us know.

 Theoretical P-Wave Travel Times (more info) This page from the USGS displays the predicted travel times of the P-Waves originating from the 6.7 magnitude earthquake that struck near Puako, HI on October 15th, 2006.
 There is a table of data as well as the map visualization.

 Seismograms for 2005 October 8 (more info) This USGS page contains seismograms from more than 25 stations around the world that recorded the waves from the October 8, 2005 Pakistan earthquake.

 28 February 2001, Seattle, WA, USA